History & Culture

 Fort Union Trading Post history

 Fort Union Trading Post was established in 1828 by the American Fur Company.
-It was not a government or military post, but a business, established for the specific purpose of doing business with the northern plains tribes.
-This trade business continued until 1867 making it the longest lasting American fur trading post.
+It was not a government or a military post, but a commercial venture established for the specific purpose of doing business with the northern plains tribes.
+This trade business continued until 1867, making Fort Union the longest-lasting of American fur trade posts.

-The fort had visits from various people who became well known during the fur trade period.
-Names like, George Catlin, Karl Bodmer, John James Audubon and prince Maximilian.
-Tribal leaders came from many of the nations that traded here at Fort Union as well.
+Many well-known individuals visited the fort during the fur trade period: George Catlin, Prince Maximilian of Wied, Karl Bodmer, and John James Audubon.
+Tribal leaders and peoples from many nations came to and traded at Fort Union as well.
 A variety of jobs by skilled workers made up many of the duties done at here.

 Click to read the Historic Furnishings Report.

 In 1832 George Catlin, concerned about the destruction of Indian civilization, wildlife and wilderness, wrote they might be preserved "by some great protecting policy of government..in a magnificent park.. a nation's park...." which became the national park idea.